WWmonster/MarkdownTest/docs/test2.md

                             ![](media/b126142f46ae04166e7bb40b25a718a3.png)

-*Figure 27: Configuring a JNDI connection*
+*Figure: Configuring a JNDI connection*

 1. In the **Create Datasource** window, select a data source and click **Next.**
     1. Enter the data source name and JNDI name and click **Next.**